About the Waikato Foodbasket

 But I love writing about food, so I’m sure I’ll be back.

 Photo taken by Brooke Baker

-THE WAIKATO FOODBASKET MANIFESTO
+FOOD IN THE WAIKATO

-I think the Waikato should be famous for food, but it isn’t – yet.
+I think the Waikato region should be famous for food, but it isn’t – yet.
 Articles and books about New Zealand food tend to skip quickly through this part of the world.